-According to LinkedIn, here's a list of 21 ideas that will change our world in 2021 and onwards.
+According to LinkedIn, here's a list of 21 ideas that will change our world.

 The Covid vaccine won’t let us out of social distancing, because it'll take long to roll out the vaccine.

 The office will fight to win employees back, but ... the office will have to change,